 In 2021, the NFL approved changes requiring every team to interview at least two external minority candidates in person for open head coach and GM positions and at least two external minority candidates — in person or virtual — for a coordinator job.
 Additionally, at least one minority and/or female candidate must be interviewed for senior level positions (e.g., club president and senior executives).

 In November 2020, team owners approved a proposal rewarding teams who developed minority talent that went on to become GMs or head coaches across the league.
 If a team lost a minority executive or coach to another team, that team would receive a third-round compensatory pick for two years.
 If a team lost both a coach and personnel member, it would receive a third-round compensatory pick for three years.

-In recent years, the Workplace Diversity Committee has proposed additional changes to strengthen the Rooney Rule, including:
+In recent years, the DEI Committee has proposed additional changes to strengthen the Rooney Rule, including: